openjdk/skara/README.md

 - JDK 12 or later
 - Gradle 5.6.2 or later

-To create a build then run the command
+To create a build then run the command:

 ```bash
 $ gradle offline